jamc-code/rpg-tools/README.md

 - [x] Change formatting of output with any generators to export to markdown

 ## Bugs
 If you notice any bugs, please submit an issue.
+I'm self-taught and this is my first "big" project so it might be a bit buggy at times :)